-At Southeast Veterinary Neurology in Miami and Boynton Beach we use a wide array of diagnostic tools, devices, and procedures to determine exactly what ails your pet, so we can apply the appropriate remedy to make them healthy again.
+At Southeast Veterinary Neurology in Miami, Boynton Beach and Jupiter, we use a wide array of diagnostic tools, devices, and procedures to determine exactly what ails your pet, so we can apply the appropriate remedy to make them healthy again.
 Electrodiagnostic studies are one of these tools, and they can give us important insights into the functioning of your pet’s neurological status and what issues they might be having.

 Electrodiagnostic studies are used to measure certain types of electrical activity, particularly action potentials of muscle, nerve and brain tissue.
 An action potential is a “spike” of electrical discharge that travels along the membrane of a cell and carries information between cells such as muscles and neurons.
 Electrodiagnostic studies can measure communication between these cells suggesting particular types of nervous system disease including muscle (myopathy), nerve (neuropathy) and brain (encephalopathy).
 In addition, certain electrodiagnostic tests (BAER) can be used to screen for deafness.